cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ```
 In [14]: def normalize(x): return (x - x.min())/(x.max() - x.min())
 ```
-This function can be applied to a vector-like data container (NumPy 1D array or Pandas series) which admits the methods `.max()` and `.min()`.
+This function can be applied to any vector-like data container which admits the methods `.max()` and `.min()`, in particlar to a NumPy 1D array or a Pandas series.
 There are many ways of applying it to the columns of the data frame `RFM`.
-One way to it in one line is by means of the method `.apply()`.
+One way to do it in one line is by means of the method `.apply()`.
 The argument `axis=0` means that the function is applied by column.
-With `axis=1`, it woukld be applied by row.
+With `axis=1`, it would be applied by row.

 ```
 In [15]: RFM1 = RFM.apply(normalize, axis=0)